-Since August 2018, I have been collecting data for the BIAA project on Turkish Perceptions of the UK.
-I have done archival research of the Turkish parliament and newspapers from 1974 to 2018; interviewed politicians, diplomats and businesspeople on bilateral relations (including the former President of Turkey Mr Abdullah Gül and two former Turkish ambassadors to the UK) and have helped prepare a survey question on the UK for a Turkey-wide public opinion survey.
+Between 2018 and 2020, I collected data for the BIAA project on Turkish Perceptions of the UK.
+I did archival research of the Turkish parliament and newspapers from 1974 to 2018; interviewed politicians, diplomats and businesspeople on bilateral relations (including the former President of Turkey Mr Abdullah Gül and two former Turkish ambassadors to the UK) and have helped prepare a survey question on the UK for a Turkey-wide public opinion survey.

 Part of the data collected from the Turkish National Assembly archives was used in the article "Reconsidering Britain’s Soft Power: Lessons from the Perceptions of the Turkish Political Elite," Cambridge Review of International Affairs, Online First (October 2020): 1-19

 The Dataset can be downloaded from the Aston University Data Explorer: https://doi.org/10.17036/researchdata.aston.ac.uk.00000478